cmu-delphi/delphi-epidata/docs/api/v5-signals/signal_doc_standard.md

 `### Temporal Handling` documents the reference time basis (e.g. date of service vs. date of report), week-ending alignment, drop rules (e.g. dropping first-of-month batching artifacts), and holiday adjustments.

-`### Geographic Units` is optional.
-Use it when the source defines custom or source-specific geographic units (such as VA facility catchment areas or NWSS wastewater sampling sites and sewersheds).
-Describe what the unit represents, how sites or facilities are identified, and how their boundaries are defined.
-Omit this section when the source uses only standard administrative levels (nation, state, county, HHS regions).

-`### Geographic Aggregation` (or `### Geographic Handling`) covers crosswalking, catchment disaggregation, and population weighting, including which levels are native and which are derived.
+`### Geographic Handling` covers native and derived levels, custom geographic units (such as facility catchments or sampling sites), crosswalking, catchment disaggregation, population weighting, and spatial roll-ups.
 Clarify `fill_method` here: state why `fill_method` is always `source` when no imputation is used, or detail the available choices (`source`, `fill_zero`, `fill_ave`) when multiple aggregation paths exist.

 ### 7. Relationship to V4 or V3